pingcap/docs/ticdc/ticdc-changefeed-config.md

 # protocol = "canal-json"

 # Starting from v7.2.0, the delete-only-output-handle-key-columns parameter specifies the output of Delete events.
 This parameter is valid only for canal-json and open-protocol protocols.
-# The default value is false, which means outputting the contents of all columns.
-When set to true, only the contents of primary key columns or unique index columns # are output.
+# The default value is false, which means outputting all columns.
+When you set it to true, only the primary key columns or unique index columns are output.
 # The Avro protocol is not controlled by this parameter and always outputs only the contents of primary key columns or unique index columns.
 # The CSV protocol is not controlled by this parameter and always outputs the contents of all columns.
 delete-only-output-handle-key-columns = false